Brain Babies: Don’t Be the Pizza Guy

 I’m not saying you shouldn’t write sex.
 I write sex, and it’s a hell of lot of fun.
 Especially, if you can kill the people in some awful, graphic, deeply personal, genital-mutilating way during the act.
 Heh.
 That’s what you get for showing up in one of my stories, pal.

 By all means, write sex if you want, but only if it furthers the story.
 Same thing goes for splatter.
 This may be a touchy subject to bring up with horror writers, but I’m serious.
 Gore should serve the story.
 There should be a point.
 Putting it in there to shock or disgust is cheap.
-It’s the equivalent of the cum shot in a porno.
+It’s the equivalent of the cum shot in an adult movie.
 Which, really, when you think about it, is just gross.
 Why do I want to watch another guy blow his load?
 I have never understood the appeal.
 Shrug.

 I’m not saying gore is bad.
 But, a little goes a long way.
 Your readers have amazing imaginations.
 You give them a tiny taste of the ick, and they will fill in the rest.
 And, you know what?
 They’ll do it way better than you ever could.
 I’m including myself in that “you”, by the way.
 Readers are better than all of us at this.